danilocurvelo/imd0030-20242/lessons/sorting-algorithms.md

 **Asymptotic analysis** is a way of evaluating the efficiency of an algorithm on large inputs.
 The choice for the "large input" is called the **asymptotic variable**.
 For `indexOf`, the length of the `A` can be the asymptotic variable.

 {: .hint }
 In this course, we'll usually tell you the asymptotic variable using the phrases, "with respect to" or "in terms of".
-Asymptotic analysis is defined in terms of the asymptotic variable, so make sure to confirm the asymptotic variable before proceeding to analyze a program.
+Asymptotic analysis is defined in terms of the asymptotic variable, so make sure to confirm the asymptotic variable before analyzing a program.

 But we also know that the runtime depends on other factors such as the relationship between the `target` and the numbers in the `A`. **Case analysis** is a way to account for variation in the model based on interactions between other factors besides the asymptotic variable.